mindstorm38/proc-gen/README.md

 Do not hesitate to contribute through issues, either to report real **issues**, or to make **suggestions** for the game !

-This game is currently in development, it is not playable but it is already possible to move through the world.
+This game is currently in development, it is not playable but it is already possible to move through the dimension.

 For development I'm using Gradle (use wrapper with `./gradrew` and `./gradlew.bat`) and IntelliJ IDEA as IDE.